Faculty of Technology

 Institute of Cosmology and Gravitation

-The ICG consists of 13 academic staff, 20 postdoctoral researchers and over 20 PhD students, and has an active international visitors programme.
-ICG is a member of several major astronomical surveys (Sloan Digital Sky Survey, Dark Energy Survey, Large Synpotic Survey Telescope, Dark Energy Spectroscopic Instrument) with major involvement in ESA’s Euclid satellite mission and the Square Kilometre Array.
+The ICG consists of 14 academic staff, 18 postdoctoral researchers and 29 PhD students, with an active international visitors programme.
+Portsmouth is a member of the Sloan Digital Sky Survey (SDSS-IV) and Dark Energy Survey and the Large Synoptic Survey Telescope (LSST) with involvement in the Dark Energy Spectroscopic Instrument (DESI) and other major international collaborations, including ESA’s Euclid satellite mission and the Square Kilometre Array (SKA).
 The University of Portsmouth is a member of the South-East Physics Network (SEPnet) and hosts the 3704-core SCIAMA supercomputer.
 More information is available at http://www.icg.port.ac.uk/

 We welcome applications from all qualified applicants, but applications are particularly encouraged from traditionally under-represented groups in science.
-The University of Portsmouth and the ICG hold Athena SWAN bronze awards and the University is an Institute of Physics Project Juno Supporter; these projects show a commitment to introduce organisational and cultural practices that promote diversity and equality in science and create a better working environment for men and women.
+The University of Portsmouth and the ICG hold Athena SWAN bronze awards which show a commitment to introduce organisational and cultural practices that promote diversity and equality and create a better working environment for women and men.

-Applications (application form, CV, publication list and research statement for the Fellowship) should be submitted via the University’s online application system by the closing date.
+Applications (application form, CV, publication list and research proposal for the fellowship) should be submitted via the online application system by the closing date.
 Applicants should also arrange for up to three reference letters to be sent by email to email@example.com, to arrive by the same date.

 All applications for this position will be processed and conducted in compliance with UK legislation relevant at that time.